LTP: A New Active Learning Strategy for CRF-Based Named Entity Recognition: Active Learning Strategies

+Different from token-based strategies, sentence-based strategies treat labeling sequence $\mathbf{y}$ as whole.
+Most of these strategies have high complexity or require intrusive models.

-Culotta and McCallum employ a simple uncertainty-based strategy for sequence models called least confidence(LC), which sort examples in ascending order according to the probability assigned by the model to the most likely sequence of tags:
+Culotta and McCallum \cite{culotta2005reducing} employ a simple uncertainty-based strategy for sequence models called least confidence (LC), which sort examples in ascending order according to the probability assigned by the model to the most likely sequence of tags:

 This confidence can be calculated using the posterior probability given by Equation \ref{crf}.
-Preliminary analysis revealed that the LC strategy prefer selects longer sentences:
+Preliminary analysis revealed that the LC strategy prefer selects longer sentences: \begin{small}

-Since Equation \ref{equ:lc} contains summation over tokens, LC method naturally favors longer sentences.
-Although the LC method is very simple and has some shortcomings, many works prove the effectiveness of the method in sequence labeling tasks.
+\end{small} Since Equation \ref{equ:lc} contains summation over tokens, LC method naturally favors longer sentences.
+Although the LC method is very simple and has some shortcomings, many works have proved the effectiveness of the method in sequence labeling tasks.